In this tutorial, I’ll show you how to combine two PowerPoint animation tricks together to create moving backgrounds for your images in PowerPoint.

 With both animations still selected, within the timing group, change the duration of the animations to 1.5.
 This is an arbitrary setting that you can play around with and adjust for your own custom animations.

-Step #4.
-Add the Split animation
+4. Add a Split animation

 With the frames now set, select the building and background image, which should be grouped together, and from the Animations tab select the building and the sky (which should be grouped together) and apply the Split animation.